liunix61/Ctrl-Adapter/README.md

 All training configuration files and training scripts are placed under ```./configs``` and ```train_scripts``` respectively.

-Here is a sample command to start training on SDXL with depth map as control condition.
+Here is the command we used to start training on SDXL with depth map as control condition.

 ```
 sh train_scripts/sdxl/sdxl_train_depth.sh